F-I-D-O/Manuals/manuals/LLM.md

 - [`Moseying`](https://claudionary.com/definition/moseying/): Slowly moving towards the solution.
 Claude is solving a hard problem.
 There is a visible path towards the solution, but it is long.
 - [`Nebulizing`](https://claudionary.com/definition/nebulizing/): spliting a coherent thought into many small parts that no loger fit together.
 - [`Newspapering`](https://claudionary.com/definition/newspapering/): Searching for inspiration in prior art, i.e., in the learning corpus.
+- [`Noodling`](https://claudionary.com/definition/noodling/): Generating response without any direction while not being sure about its correctness.
 - [`Nucleating`](https://claudionary.com/definition/nucleating/): Building a solution to a large problem from an already solved core problem.
 Happens if the problem is large, but mostly repeating in patters, so once a part is solved, the rest can be solved by the same way.
 - [`Percolating`](https://claudionary.com/definition/percolating/): Gathering knowlege from several layers of the reasoning architecture
 - [`Philosophising`](https://claudionary.com/definition/philosophising/): suspending all the tasks in favor of trying to understand the meaning of the user prompt.